 Are Eye Exercises Effective?

 It’s beneficial for everyone to do some level of eye exercises and stretches.
 For most, they can help keep your eyes in good shape and prevent certain conditions.
 There is, however, some controversy over the proven effectiveness of exercises for repairing vision.

-One study proved that vision training exercises can improve vision for patients with pseudomyopia.
-However, the study also pointed out that some refractive error levels of myopia won’t be as affected by exercises.
-Another study looked at the effects of yogic eye exercises on undergraduate nurses with eye fatigue.
-The students that participated in the yogic eye exercises experienced a decrease in fatigue.
+Some reports prove that vision training exercises can improve vision for patients with myopia.
+However, some refractive error levels of myopia won’t be as affected by exercises.
+Another study looked at the effects of yogic eye exercises on undergraduate optometry students with eye fatigue.
+The students who participated in the yogic eye exercises experienced a decrease in fatigue.

-One study that was particularly compelling was done on Chinese students in rural communities.
-Traditional Chinese medicine has been using eye exercises of acupoints for decades.
-This study had students aged six to 17 participate in an eye exercise program and then assessed for myopia.
-The group that exercised had a distinctly lower risk of developing myopia than the non-exercising.
+One study that was particularly compelling was done on Chinese children and adolescents in rural communities.
+This metastudy pooled the results of 12 previous studies that all came to the same conclusion: the young people who exercised had a distinctly lower risk of developing myopia than the non-exercising.

 The consensus is that exercising the eyes is effective for some vision conditions but unproven for others.
 We can all agree, however, that doing eye exercises to promote good eye health is a smart idea.

 What Kind of Eye Exercises Should I Do?